Coping with gender disappointment

 - I’m sure the poster is grateful she can fall pregnant.
 She came for advice not a guilt trip.
 Sometimes we start bonding with our bump and think it’s a certain sex to be then told it’s the opposite so it’s a little bit of a shock.
 It can be normal to feel down about it but once you have your little one you will look back and realise how silly it was to feel sad.
 Maybe try going shopping for your little girls first outfit try and get into the exciting bits.
 Sarah

-- My eldest i knew she would be a girl (wanted a girl) my middle daughter i knew would be a girl but wanted a little boy.
-I finally got my lil prince (I didnt believe i would get him) good luck hun you will learn to love your bub & you might jus get ur wish.
+- My eldest I knew she would be a girl (wanted a girl) my middle daughter I knew would be a girl but wanted a little boy.
+So, yes I experienced gender disappointment but I finally got my lil prince (I didn’t believe I would get him) good luck hun you will learn to love your bub & you might just get your wish.
 Kimberly